zorn-v/nextcloud-social-login/README.md

 ## Supported providers

-You can create app by followed urls
+You can create app by followed urls.
+You can copy link of certain login button to get proper "redirect url" for OAuth app setting.

 * Facebook - https://developers.facebook.com/
 * Google - https://console.developers.google.com